pichi-router/pichi/README.md

                                         GEO file
 ```

-### In process
+### In-Process

-InProcess mode is suitable for the scenarios that the standalone process is prohibited or unnecessary, such as iOS/Android, or the supervisor prefers to run pichi in its own process.
+In-Process mode is suitable for the scenarios that the standalone process is prohibited or unnecessary, such as iOS/Android, or the supervisor prefers to run pichi in its own process.
 There are 2 types of interface to run pichi.

 #### C function